 In order to circumvent stress-corrosion cracking issues, the age-hardenable 7xxx Al alloys typically employ a precipitate microstructure dominated by the equilibrium phase eta, with these precipitates however displaying faster growth than their precursors in the precipitation sequence as a result of reduced coherency with the Al matrix.
 Given this necessary compromise, there is an interest in finding ways to limit eta growth, via modification of the main alloying element concentrations and/or micro-alloying.
 The present combined experimental and theoretical study discusses the formation of a five-fold symmetry structure, referred to in the present work as the "Pentagon Structure", at the semi-coherent (1100)//(110) eta/Al interface of otherwise defect-free eta2 precipitates in the Al-Zn-Mg-Cu alloy system.
 High-angle annular dark-field scanning transmission electron microscopy imaging supports a growth-limiting influence of this quasi-crystalline entity, while density functional theory calculations link its formation to Zn-rich conditions at the interface.
-This theoretical conclusion finds direct support by experimental investigations of these findings are discussed.
+This theoretical conclusion finds direct support by experimental investigations of the influence of alloy Zn/Mg ratio on Pentagon Structure occurrence.
+The implications of these findings are discussed.

-Keywords : Al Zn Mg Cu alloy, Precipitates, Interfaces, High angle annular dark field transmission electron microscopy, Density functional theory
+Keywords: Al Zn Mg Cu alloy, Precipitates, Interfaces, High angle annular dark field transmission electron microscopy, Density functional theory